 Why implementing Agile Project Management is important

 According to PMI’s “Pulse of the profession” 2015 report, it says that enterprises across the globe are losing ~USD 109 million dollars for every billion dollars spent on projects and programs.
-And Agile project management has made its foray into enterprises around the world as one of the most robust projects management methodologies.
+And Agile certification course has made its foray into enterprises around the world as one of the most robust projects management methodologies.
 But in hindsight of a project, after months of initial development and delivery, there are many cases where the projects did not even align with the Agile Manifesto which is the first step of the Agile concept.

 Agile provides 4 key value statements in its manifesto where there are 12 principles which offer help to the project practitioner.
 All 12 principles in Agile Manifesto cover everything from prioritizing customer satisfaction to how the team can be more effective at regular intervals while working on the project.
 Agile simply covers everything that needs to be covered as a project management methodology, it even fixes the gaps that are there in other methodologies and hence has found widespread acceptance from enterprises across the globe.